groonga/gcs.groonga.org/docs/tutorial/index.md

 ### Command line tools {#command-line-tools}

 You need to create search domain and text fields before registering documents.
-Groonga CouldSearch includes some command line tools to do it.
+Groonga CloudSearch includes some command line tools to do it.
 This section describes how to create a search domain by those commands.

 Groonga CloudSearch's command line tools are named as "gcs-...", and they